If you live above a noisy neighbour then the benefit of a soundproof floor is obvious but even ground floor rooms can

 Concrete floors are excellent at preventing airborne noise from travelling through them however noises such as heavy footsteps can create vibrations which travel through them.

-For those of us who don't live in the Shard (or any concrete floored apartment) we probably have floors made from wood are not so great at stopping airborne noise (or vibrations) so may require much more work to soundproof them.
+For those of us who don't live in the Shard (or any concrete floored apartment) we probably have floors made from wood are not so great at stopping either airborne noise or vibrations so will require more work to soundproof them.

 Before you start purchasing insulation, resilient channels and the like there are a couple of relatively cheap and simple things you can do that to significantly reduce sound transfer through your floors: